beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/lxai2023b.png)

 **January 22nd, 2023:** Very happy!
-Our group CV-isnide had two out of four submitted papers accepted for presentation at the **IEEE International Symposium on Biomedical Imaging (ISBI2023)**--- So I am taking two master and two PhD students to Cargagena de Indias, Colombia with me 🥳!!!
+Our group CV-inside had two out of four submitted papers accepted for presentation at the **IEEE International Symposium on Biomedical Imaging (ISBI2023)**--- So I am taking two master and two PhD students to Cargagena de Indias, Colombia with me 🥳!!!

 >> ![ ](/isbi2023.png)